n., plural: organisms

 These subcellular structures are contained within a cell.
 The cell is regarded as the fundamental biological unit as every living thing is made up of at least one cell.

 One of the most important subcellular components of a cell is the chromosome.
-The chromosome bears the genetic material.
+The chromosome bears the genetic code.
 In bacteria and archaea, the chromosome is a circular strand of DNA.
 In humans and other higher forms of organisms, it is a threadlike, linear strand of DNA.

 The part of the DNA that is responsible for the physical and heritable characteristics of an organism is called a gene.
 The genes code for amino acids, proteins, and RNA molecules.
 Proteins are one of the most ubiquitous groups of biomolecules.
 Many of them are enzymes that catalyze many biological processes.